 - Services: Development, design, consulting, coaching, writing, and more.

-On the whole, even as a freelancer, you will benefit from running a blog.
+On the whole, even as a freelancer, it will benefit you to start a blog.
 Some of these perks include brand visibility, real practice running a website, and networking opportunities as you build an engaged audience.
 These are all especially important for beginner freelancers and developers!

 In fact, we’ve already published quite a few specific ideas for building up a side business using WordPress.
 A few examples have included drop-shipping, starting an e-commerce site, offering business coaching, selling websites on Flippa, selling stock photography, and offering e-books.
 Blogging can be the start of all of these businesses and more, depending on the topics you’re most interested in writing about.

 In short, starting a blog can be a big boost to your budding career, as well as provide you with additional monetization opportunities.
 Next, let’s have a look at whether WordPress is the right choice for your blog.